narkhy/MatrixHasYou/README.md

 - All the text should show in light green, but actual color will depend on your terminal color palette configuration I believe.
 For a better emulation of the real scene configure your 'light green' terminal color to be hex #5FFFAF (the closest 256 Xterm color to the actual text color in the film).

-Things I want to add:
+## Things I want to add:
+Please check out the "Projects" tab of this repository and feel free to contribute!
+I'm very much an amatateur junior developer and I don't necesarily know -yet- how to advance all this.

 - Have a little GUI (and/or CLI) from which users can set 'remainFactor' and 'delayFactor', or change the text strings, or the color, or opt-out the exit messages for a faster exit, all of this without having to edit the file manually.